bekk/k6-workshop/README.md

 }
 ```

-1. Create thresholds for testing that 99% requests are served in less than 500ms and the average response duration is less than 300ms (using the `http_req_duration` metric).
-Run the tests, and verify if they succeed.
-If you're using slow hardware, modify the thresholds so that the tests succeeed.
+1. Create thresholds for testing that 95% requests are served in less than 500ms and the average response duration is less than 300ms (using the `http_req_duration` *Trend* metric).
+Run the test with 100 VUs over 10 seconds, and see if they succeed.

-2. Change the average threshold to something very low, e.g., `10ms`.
-Run the tests again and verify that the thresholds fail.
+    :bulb: k6 displays the error in multiple ways by default.
+The default summary contains a red cross or green checkmark next to the metric, and an error message is also printed.
+In addition, the exit code is also erroneous, which is very useful for automated performance testing using CI/CD.

+2. Modify the threshold so that it succeeds.

-:information_source: [The documentiation](https://k6.io/docs/using-k6/thresholds/) gives a good overiw of different ways to use thresholds.
+    :information_source: [The documentiation](https://k6.io/docs/using-k6/thresholds/) gives a good overview of different ways to use thresholds.

+3. Add a new threshold: `'http_reqs{status:500}: ['count<1']`.
+This threshold is using the built-in `http_reqs` *Counter* metric, and filtering on the `status` *tag*, and setting the threshold to less than 1 (i.e., none), so that the load test will fail if we get 500 responses.
+Run the test with 1000 VUs over 10 seconds, and look at how it fails.

+4. If you want to *track* a metric (i.e., get it in the output summary), you can add a threshold without checks.
+Add the threshold `'http_reqs{status:200}': []` and run the tests again.

+    :information_source: There are [different types of metrics](https://k6.io/docs/using-k6/metrics/), and k6 has many [built-in metrics](https://k6.io/docs/using-k6/metrics/reference) and functionality for [creating custom metrics](https://k6.io/docs/using-k6/metrics/create-custom-metrics).
+[Groups and tags](https://k6.io/docs/using-k6/tags-and-groups/) are useful to filtering results in scenarios and complex tests.

 #### 1f: Removing the boilerplate